 Golden 1 Credit Union offers an easy way for Californians to get access to extensive bank accounts and services without paying exorbitant account fees.
 The bank’s certificate rates are quite good, and its APYs on checking and savings accounts are better than what’s found at many national banks.

 Golden 1 Credit Union vs. Competitors

-You may wonder what the difference is when it comes to credit unions vs. banks.
-Here’s a look at how Golden 1 Credit Union stacks up against three major banking institutions.
+In case you wonder about the differences between credit unions and banks, here’s a look at how Golden 1 Credit Union stacks up against three major banking powers.

 |Golden 1 Credit Union||No-fee accounts and decent APYs for Californians|

 Golden 1 Credit Union vs. Wells Fargo

 Wells Fargo has a fairly robust rewards program — something Golden 1 has yet to add to its arsenal.
 However, Golden 1 Credit Union dominates when it comes to CD rates, with Wells Fargo listing a top CD rate of only 0.02%.

 Chase has more than 4,700 branches across the United States, so it’s a much better choice for customers who prefer a national reach.
 But Golden 1 Credit Union tops Chase when it comes to fee-free accounts and APYs, particularly on checking and CD accounts.